unkhz/almost-static-site/README.md

     index.html      Main SPA HTML file.
 Head content is defined in the site module configuration file.
       #app          App container
-        #header     Contains _site specific content_
+        #header     Contains *site specific content*
         #menu       Navigation menus are automatically built based
-                    on the _site spacific pages_.
+                    on the *site spacific pages*.
-        #content    Contains _site specific pages_
+        #content    Contains *site specific pages*
-        #footer     Contains _site specific content_
+        #footer     Contains *site specific content*
 ```

 ### Site module

 Site module is the module that will be written by you, the developer.
 You can freely decide the folder structure, but the DOM structure is locked except for the specific content areas that will be filled with site data.
 The visual style of the whole structure can be completely overridden in site module CSS.

 All site module content is defined as individual pages.
-Header is a page, footer is a page and all of the includes in the exampl/demo are pages.
+Header is a page, footer is a page and all of the includes in the example/demo are pages.
 Each YAML and Markdown file inside the site module's pages path (configurable) defines one of these pages.
 The following configuration parameters can be used.

 Page Parameter  | Description
 --------------- | ------------